10 Days in Argentina: 7 Sample Itineraries

 2. Southern Patagonia: Perito Moreno + El Chalten + Ushuaia

-This 10 days in Patagonia itinerary follows a very popular route used by local and foreign tourists alike.
+This 10 days in Patagonia itinerary is a very popular route used by local and foreign tourists alike.

 Buenos Aires to El Calafate to Ushuaia, then back to Buenos Aires is a regularly used flight route offered by Aerolíneas Argentinas and makes for a comprehensive southern Patagonia itinerary.